braveagle07/daily-coding/README.md

 # daily-coding
-Daily coding practice - CP solutions, Python &amp; Java exercises to maintain GitHub streak dynamic programming and dsa with py or java
+Daily coding practice - CP solutions, Python and Java exercises to enhance skills dynamic programming and dsa with py or java